 Using effective technology platforms like Kemtai’s Motion Tracking, patients benefit from not having to invest in and maintain any heavy or specialized equipment.
 They have more control over their money, time, and privacy— they can use their own smartphones and perform the exercises at home alone when it’s convenient for them, instead of having someone else dictate the schedule.

 For therapists, this technology is a game changer.
 Motion tracking gives the therapist a more detailed view of each patient’s progress over time allowing them to better plan future treatment sessions as well as adjust if necessary in real-time or between visits.
-This technology can be used to track patient progress, provide feedback and guidance, help patients adhere to their home exercise program, and stay motivated and engaged in their own treatment.
+This computer vision technology can be used to track patient progress, provide feedback and guidance, help patients adhere to their home exercise program, and stay motivated and engaged in their own treatment.

 Kemtai: The ease of watching a video with the effectiveness of having a therapist with you